 I recommend packing a sweatshirt or light jacket for the morning drives and wearing tanks or tee shirts underneath.
 Luxury safari camps will include extra blankets on the jeep, which I used to cover my legs.
 For the evening drive, I brought along heavier layers as the safari I was on would extend for an additional hour at night and temperatures got cold.

-Colors – It’s important to pack neutrals, khaki and green colored clothing for your safari in order to better ‘blend in’ with the bush.
+Colors: Opt for neutrals, khaki and green colored clothing to ‘blend in’ with the bush.
 The key to spotting animals in their natural environment is to mimic the African bush colors, which tend to be drab.

-Avoid reds which predators identify as “wounded animal” and avoid black and dark blues, as you’ll find yourself an attractive target for African Tsetse flies which bite.
+Avoid red which predators identify as “wounded animal” and avoid black or dark blue, as you’ll find yourself an attractive target for African Tsetse flies, which bite!
 Apparently lions in East Africa are known to shy away from people wearing red as they instinctively identify red as a Masai warrior.

 White can easily get dusty and dirty in the bush and are the most noticeable to animals, so best to avoid if possible.